• Skip to primary navigation

 • 1 cup celery diced

-• 1 TBS minced garlic
+• 1 Tablespoon minced garlic

-• 4 TBS salted butter
+• 4 Tablespoons salted butter

-• ¼ tsp sea salt
+• ¼ teaspoon sea salt

-• ¼ tsp black pepper
+• ¼ teaspoon black pepper

-• 1 TBS minced fresh rosemary
+• 1 Tablespoon minced fresh rosemary

-• 1 TBS minced fresh sage leaves
+• 1 Tablespoon minced fresh sage leaves

-• 1 TBS minced fresh parsley
+• 1 Tablespoon minced fresh parsley

 • 1 12 ounce package cornbread stuffing (8 cups cubed cornbread)

-• 4 cups chicken broth 1 quart
+• 4 cups chicken broth (1 quart)

 Instructions

-• Preheat oven to 375 degrees F. Grease a 9x13” pan, set aside.
+• Preheat oven to 375 degrees F. Grease a 9×13” pan, set aside.

 • Combine stuffing mixture or cubed homemade cornbread and chicken broth in a large bowl, gently stirring every 2 minutes until the liquid is absorbed by the stuffing.
 Set aside.